Your health and wellbeing and relationships

 It can be awkward to talk about your sexual health but if you are sexually active it is really important to make sure you look after your sexual health, for both you and any partners you might have.

-If you ever find yourself in a situation where you need emergency contraception, the morning after pill is available for free at some chemists and NHS walk in centres, for those under the age of 25.
+If you ever find yourself in a situation where you need emergency contraception, the morning after pill is available for free at some chemists and NHS walk in centres, for those under the age of 25 and for some over 25s too.

 Your relationships